ableyjoe/draft-martin-grow-rpki-generated-loa/draft-martin-grow-rpki-generated-loa.md

 # Example RPKI LOA

-## Customer originates a prefix to a transit provider
+## Customer originates a prefix to provider

 INTRODUCTION